FlowFuse/installer/README.md

  - MacOS Big Sur & Monterey on Intel & Apple M processors
  - Windows 10 & 11

+[^1]: Arm6 devices, such as the original Raspberry Pi Zero and Zero W are not supported.

 ### Node.js

 FlowForge requires ***Node.js v16***.